jgchaparro/shark_attacks_cleaning/README.md

 ### `sex` column

 I inspect the `names` column to check if it has some information about the sex.
 If so, the correspondent `sex` cell is updated.
-If there is no information, 'U' (for 'unknown') is udes.
+If there is no information, 'U' (for 'unknown') is used.

 ### `age` column